neverlocal/TEE-Rust/README.md

 # TEE-Rust
 Because, frankly, doing this stuff in C sucked way too much.

 TEE-Rust is a small rust library that implements what we did in [this post](https://blog.neverlocal.com/tee-re-entry/).
 It provides a bunch of functions which all implement traits to make it memory safe/cryptographically secure as much as possible.

-A detailed description of what the library does can be found [here]().
+**A detailed description of what the library does can be found [here](https://blog.neverlocal.com/tee-library/).** Please refer to this blog post to understand how it works, both conceptually and practically.

 The library is `no_std` friendly and can be used on embedded systems.

 ## Installation